 Seven gruelling days, stunning views and a major mountain range to cross.
-Throw in team dynamics plus fast and technical descents and you have the BIKE TransAlp stage race.
+Throw in team dynamics plus fast and technical descents and you have the BIKE TransAlp stage race (link to race website here).
 Alex and I had completed the Haute Route last year so the seven stages did not seem too intimidating; however, racing together was a big unknown as, in common with many other mountain-bike stage races, the TransAlp is raced in a team of two.

 Like me, Alex has an adventurous streak – he spent April mountain-biking around the Annapurna Circuit – but there the similarities end.
 He’s a more powerful rider and in spite of being relatively new to mountain-biking has tons of natural talent.
 Thankfully he’s also a bit more laid back.
 Reading an article about how to ride a MTB stage race successfully, in which it said that agreeing on your goals was key, we decided to try and clarify that up front.
 My goal was to finish as high up the placings as we could and to remain friends.
 Alex’s was to be on the Masters podium; it appeared that we had some serious goal divergence!
 We agreed that we would ride at a pace that worked for us for the first two stages and then if we were close to the podium we could target it in earnest.
 As this is one of the premier stage races in Europe I thought I knew how that would pan out but one never knows….